mdresch/requirements-gathering-agent/generated-documents/technical-analysis/acceptance-criteria.md

 - End-to-end document generation pipelines must be available, automating multi-step processes (input analysis, template selection, AI processing, output formatting).
 - Batch processing support for CLI and API must be implemented.

+2.4 **Enterprise Context Integration (Palantir Foundry)**
+- 2.4.1 Contextual Enrichment: The system must be able to query a configured Palantir Foundry instance to retrieve project-specific context (e.g., risks, milestones, resources, budget data) based on the user's query or document request.
+- 2.4.2 Ontology Alignment: The integration must correctly map ADPA's data needs to the corresponding objects and properties within the Foundry Ontology, ensuring semantic accuracy.
+- 2.4.3 Prompt Injection: The retrieved Foundry context must be intelligently and automatically injected into the prompt sent to the selected AI provider, enriching the context beyond the user's initial input.

 ---

 ## 3. Interface Acceptance